hereiskunalverma/MatlabProject/README.md

 So I made an project on "Automatic Certificate Generator".

-- This is just a basic implementation of what a lot of organizations and institutes, and companies used to generate online certificates.
+- This is just a basic implementation of what a lot of organizations and institutes, and companies uses to generate online certificates.

 # Note - Modifications and Suggestions are most welcome :innocent: